tl-dr/ryanseys.com/_posts/2013-11-11-show-people.md

 *"The truth is generally seen, rarely heard."* &mdash; Baltazar Gracián (1601-1658)

 Recently I’ve been thinking about [Shopify][shopify]'s mantra "**Do things, tell people**" and it makes me wonder more about what catalyzes success.
 [Here][do-tell] it is discussed that these two things are all it takes to be successful.
-But I have to ponder, is it _doing stuff_ that helps people be successful the most?
-Or is it _telling people_ about the things you do that inevitably has the most impact?
+But I have to ponder, is it simply _doing stuff_ that has the largest impact on success?
+Or is it _telling people_ about the things you do that is more impactful?
 I have come to reason that of those two, what is most often overlooked is telling people.
 But it still might not be enough.<!-- truncate_here -->

 ![ShowAndTell](/img/show-and-tell.png)